medialab/aime-core/presentation.md

 ### Another MongoDB

-*wrapped in a python Twisted server to bibliographic references*
+wrapped in a python Twisted server for the *bibliographic references*

 ===